-The specialist is subject to recusation, if:
+The specialist is subject to recusal if:

-• he/she is the victim, civil claimant, civil defendant or witness in the given criminal case;

-• he/she has participated as a juror, expert, specialist, interpreter, attesting witness, secretary of the court session, counsel for the defense or legal representative of the suspect or of the accused, representative of the victim, of the civil claimant or of the civil defendant;

-• he/she is a close relative or a relation of any one of the participants in the proceedings in the given criminal case;

-• he/she has been or is in the official or in the other kind of dependence upon the parties or upon their representatives;

-• his incompetence is exposed;

-• other circumstances, that hint on the direct and indirect interest of the specialist in the given case, are revealed.
+- he/she is the victim, civil claimant, civil defendant or witness in the given criminal case; - he/she has participated as a juror, expert, specialist, interpreter, attesting witness, secretary of the court session, counsel for the defense or legal representative of the suspect or of the accused, representative of the victim, of the civil claimant or of the civil defendant; - he/she is a close relative or has a relation with anyone of the participants in the proceedings in the given criminal case; - he/she has been or is in the official or in the other kind of dependence upon the parties or upon their representatives; - his/her incompetence is exposed; - other circumstances that hint on the direct and indirect interest of the specialist in the given case are revealed.

-The decision on the recusation of a specialist is made by the inquirer, the investigator, the court or the presiding judge in the jury.
+The decision on the recusal of a specialist is made by the inquirer, the investigator, the court or the presiding judge in the jury.

-The doctor who takes part in the examination of the corpse in place of discovery is not considered to be an expert in the meaning of the Criminal Procedure Code, therefore he/she does not have the rights and duties of an expert (although he/she may be a forensic doctor).
+The doctor who takes part in the examination of the corpse in the place of discovery is not considered to be an expert in the meaning of the Criminal Procedure Code, therefore he/she does not have the rights and duties of an expert (although he/she may be a forensic doctor).
 He/she is considered a specialist.
 The doctor's opinion and explanation at place of incident are not a conclusion; they are of advisory character in oral form.
-The doctor conducting the examination of the corpse in place of discovery may subsequently conduct forensic tests of the corpse and give a written opinion in the capacity of a specialist.
+The doctor conducting the examination of the corpse in the place of discovery may subsequently conduct forensic tests of the corpse and give a written opinion in the capacity of a specialist.

-The investigator often invites other specialist, such as intelligence officers, forensic analyst, detector dog handler with a dog and others.
+The investigator often invites other specialists, such as intelligence officers, forensic analyst, detector dog handler with a dog and others.